huggingface/dataset-viewer/README.md

   }
   ```

+  Note that if there is only one default config, it will be named `"default"`.
+See https://datasets-preview.huggingface.tech/configs?dataset=sent_comp for example.

 - `400`: the dataset script is erroneous
 - `404`: the dataset cannot be found
 - `500`: application error